Earth’s magnetic field is overdue a flip. Should we be worried?

-From time to time, the Earth's magnetic poles flip, leaving us without a protective magnetic field for up to centuries at a time.
+From time to time, the Earth's magnetic poles flip, leaving us without a protective magnetic field for up to centuries

 What causes Earth’s magnetic field?

 Consequently, liquid circulates around the core, and friction between its different layers charges them up – just like a plastic comb rubbing against a nylon sweater.
-It’s these moving charges that generate the Earth’s magnetic field.
+It’s these moving charges that generate Earth’s magnetic field.

 The two requirements for planetary magnetism are therefore a liquid core and rotation.
 We know this because Venus, though roughly Earth’s size, has essentially no magnetic field.
 The planet has a liquid core but rotates slowly – only once every 243 Earth days.